ndsurgenor/moonshot-api/README.md

 - A User Profile model instance is created automatically whenever a user signs up/is created using the User model
 - The User Profile model is accessed by appending ['/user-profiles/'](https://moonshot-api-ff76437bf02f.herokuapp.com/user-profiles/) to the main API url; an individual record of this model is accessed by also appending the relevant id
-- User Profile admin access id achieved by appending ['/admin/user_profiles/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/user_profiles/) to the main API url, but requires admin privileges to access
+- User Profile admin access is achieved by appending ['/admin/user_profiles/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/user_profiles/) to the main API url, but requires admin privileges to access
 - The model uses GET and PUT views to list and update user profiles respectively
 - In addition to those shown in the diagram above, 'is_owner' and 'photo_upload_count' fields have been added to the model through use of a serializer
 - A default avatar is added to every User profile by means of connection to the Cloudinary API